-Currently we offer Apprenticeships in Business Support, Customer Services, Finance, ICT, Planning, Revenue and Benefits and Waste Management (Mechanics Workshop).
-The Apprentices earn whilst they learn, supported by our scheme - our apprentices are on a fixed term contract for a period of 1 or 2 years depending on the qualification they are working towards.
+Currently we offer Apprenticeships in a wide range of service areas, including Assets and Property, Business Support, Finance, ICT, Licensing, Planning, Revenue and Benefits and Waste Management (Mechanics Workshop).
+The Apprentices earn whilst they learn, supported by our scheme - our apprentices are on a fixed term contract for a period of 18 months.
 The scheme provides opportunities to develop skills, knowledge and experiences.

 Recruitment for apprentice positions usually takes place around May/June.
 Interested young people are encouraged to contact Joanne Garnett, Apprentice Scheme Coordinator on 01756 706204 or email email@example.com.

 Details of any current apprenticeships which are available are shown on our Job Vacancies page.

 Our apprentices are inducted into the authority in the same way as all new employees.
 Additional support also includes a buddy scheme with internal staff.

 The learning and development opportunities support the Councils People Strategy which aims to raise the aspirations of young people in the District.